0xKryptonian/RealmOS/documents/README_V1_COMPLETE.md

 ## 🏆 Winning Points

 ### For Judges
-> "HederaVerse is the first AI-powered gaming platform on Hedera with immutable leaderboards, 3 specialized AI agents, and 7 professional games.
+> "RealmOS is the first AI-powered gaming platform on Hedera with immutable leaderboards, 3 specialized AI agents, and 7 professional games.
 We've built the most comprehensive Hedera integration in the hackathon."

 ### Key Stats to Mention
 - **95% Hedera integration** (HTS + HCS + NFTs)